ds21uab/HapNeo/README.md

 - `source_data/` — Source data files for manuscript figures

 ## DATA AVAILABILITY

-- ORIEN and SU2C: Source data provided in source_data/
+Individual-level genotype and clinical data are available through controlled-access repositories:

+- ORIEN-Avatar: Available through the ORIEN network (https://www.oriencancer.org/) under a data use agreement with ORIEN
+- SU2C-MARK: Available through dbGaP (accession: phs002822.v1.p1)
-- POPLAR: Available from EGA under accession EGAS00001002460 (controlled access; requires data access application)
+- POPLAR: Available from EGA (accession: EGAC00001001748)under a data access agreement with Genentech

+Source data for all manuscript figures are provided in source_data/.
+Analysis scripts that require patient-level data include instructions for expected input file formats at the top of each script.

 ## HOW TO RUN